swooster/swooster.github.io/_posts/2022-08-24-videogame-linear-algebra.md

   board.unsuspendUpdate();
 }</script>

 How might you do that?
 For me, the most obvious way would be a bit of trig: Convert the points to [polar coordinates](https://en.wikipedia.org/wiki/Polar_coordinate_system) (angle and distance from origin), adjust the angle, then convert back.
-The code for that might look something like this: (I'm using [`glam`](https://crates.io/crates/glam) for the examples because it's fairly simple and minimal)
+The code for that might look something like this: (I'm using the vector/linear-algebra library [`glam`](https://crates.io/crates/glam) for the examples because it's fairly simple and minimal)

 ```rust
 use glam::Vec2;